rakesh-vardan/drill4j.github.io/try-demo.md

 ## Demo Example ( JS agent )
 > ATTENTION: experimental functionality

-JavaScript agent is still a WIP, but we are pleased to provide you with the opportunity to try it out.
+Work on JavaScript agent is still in progress, but we are pleased to provide you with the opportunity to try it out.
 #### Clone example repository:
 ```console